A forward-looking structure for the SNSF

 By clearly assigning tasks, competencies and responsibilities, the SNSF aims to meet the demands placed on institutions of public interest in today's environment, in accordance with the principles of good governance.
 The revision also strengthens the scientific management of the SNSF and the strategic competence of the Research Council.

-• Statutes from 2024
+Statutes as of 2024

-The fully revised Statutes – the SNSF's new "constitution" – were approved by the Federal Council in June 2023 and by the Federal Supervisory Authority for Foundations in August.
-The Statutes came into force on 1 January 2024.
-They set out the competencies and tasks of the SNSF bodies: the numerically reduced Foundation Council continues to be responsible for the overall management of the SNSF.
-Alongside its evaluation work, the Research Council will focus more strongly on the strategic development of funding schemes and funding policies.
+The smaller Foundation Council continues to be responsible for the overall management of the SNSF.
+From April 2025, the Research Council will focus more strongly on the strategic development of funding schemes and funding policies, in addition to its evaluation work.
 Stakeholder groups will represent their interests in the newly created Delegates Assembly.
 But the "constitution" only sets out the basic principles.
-This creates maximum flexibility for shaping structures and modes of operation for the different bodies, as well as in view of future changes.
+This allows for maximum flexibility in designing the detailed structures of and modes of operation for the different bodies, as well as for future changes.

-• Smaller Foundation Council
+A smaller Foundation Council

 The Foundation Council is composed of prominent individuals from science, the economy, politics and administration.
 They bring together knowledge of the Swiss research landscape as well as economic, political and legal expertise.
 The Foundation Council is thus well equipped to perform its strategic tasks.